eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 We came up with a solution to use Eclipse Ditto Things from an AAS infrastructure, based on the [Eclipse Basyx](https://eclipse.dev/basyx/) project.

-![User-device interaction via AAS and IoT backend](fig/basic-interaction.svg)
+{% include image.html file="blog/2024-02-15-integrating-ditto-ass-basyx/basic-interaction.svg" alt="User-device interaction via AAS and IoT backend" max-width=1000 %}
 *Figure 1:  User-device interaction via BaSyx and Ditto*

 In this blog post we want to share our solution and learnings.